quarto-dev/quarto-web/index.md

 5. Automatic installation of required LaTeX packages when rendering PDF output.

 The overall design of Quarto is influenced heavily by [R Markdown](https://rmarkdown.rstudio.com/), however unlike R Markdown the architecture is language agnostic.
-In it's current iteration, Quarto can render plain markdown, Jupyter Notebooks, and Knitr (Rmd) documents..
+In its current iteration, Quarto can render plain markdown, Jupyter Notebooks, and Knitr (Rmd) documents.

 ## Hello, Quarto